 OUR PLAYFUL BIRDS!!

-Bradley - An African Grey Parrot
+Bradley - An African Gray Parrot

-Age: 11 years old Date of Birth: May 28, 1996 Gender: Male, but not confirmed Nicknames: Poof How I got my Nickname: When I get
+Age: 11 years old Date of Birth: May 28, 1996 Gender: Male, but not confirmed Nickname: Poof

-really relaxed and comfortable I "poof" out my feathers.
+How I got my Nickname: When I get really relaxed and comfortable I "poof" out my feathers.

 Hobbies: Destroying cardboard boxes and turning them into a pile of confetti